 If attending major events such as Skyworks, please ensure that you avoid taking any waste with you.
 Check out our Skyworks page for ideas.

-And let's not forget the humble garage sale...which can have a mjaor impact on the amout of waste to landfill and re-distribution of resources.
-In 2013, a program called Garage Sale Trail will go national and Western Australia, through the Waste Authority, is contributing to this valuable initiative.
+And let's not forget the humble garage sale...which can have a major impact on the amount of waste to landfill and re-distribution of resources.
+Garage Sale Trail, through the Waste Authority, is contributing to this valuable initiative.
 To find out more, click here.